 When you are at a party, festival or concert, you might be offered drugs with the promise of having an even better time.
-While taking party or recreational drugs might seem fun, there are lots of risks and downsides to taking them.
+Although taking party or recreational drugs might seem fun, there are lots of risks and downsides to taking them.
 And they are usually illegal.

 Party drugs fall into three categories:

-- Depressants, including gamma hydroxylbutyrate - GHB (G) and marijuana (cannabis)
+- depressants, including GHB and marijuana (cannabis)

-After taking party drugs, you might have a comedown and feel tired and irritable.
+After taking party drugs, you might have a come-down and feel tired and irritable.

 You may think you can safely manage the effects of drugs, but your drug use could have an unexpected impact on your life.

 Drugs are especially harmful to children.
 Many drugs can cross the placenta and harm an unborn baby as well.
 You can find information about children and alcohol and other drugs on the Kids Helpline website.

-Last reviewed: July 2017
+Last reviewed: June 2021